 - 1. STOP!
-Read the safety information above. - 2.
-Make sure equipment shutoff valve is fully open. - Push in the control knob slightly and turn clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
+Read the safety information on page 18. - Make sure equipment shutoff valve is fully open. - Turn control knob clockwise to the OFF position. - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas around heater and near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information above.
-If you do not smell gas, go to the next step. - Push in the control knob slightly and turn counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 24).
+Follow "B" in the safety information on page 18.
+If you do not smell gas, go to the next step. - 5.
+Turn control knob counterclockwise / to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 21).
 Note: The first time that the heater is operated after connecting the gas supply,the control knob should be pressed for about thirty (30) seconds.
-This will allow air to bleed from the gas system.
-If pilot does not stay lit, refer to Troubleshooting, pages 26 though 29.
+This will allow air to bleed from the gas system. - If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - With control knob pressed in, push down the ignitor button.
+This will light pilot.
+The pilot is attached to the rear of the front of burner.
+If needed, keep pressing ignitor button until pilot lights.

+Note: If pilot does not stay lit, refer to Troubleshooting, pages 24 though 27.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.
+To light pilot with match, see Manual Lighting Procedure, page 20.